sap-tutorials/Tutorials/tutorials/cap-cloudsdk-1-mock-service/cap-cloudsdk-1-mock-service.md

 	- Opening VS Code via your operating system menu and then using VS Code menu path **File | Open ...** to search for and select the new `teched2019-mission-mock-service-bupa` directory.

+> VS Code may open up with a file `cli.js` already open in the editor.
+You can safely close this file.

 Now open the the `package.json` file to have a look inside.
 It should look similar to this:

 ![looking at the package.json file in VS Code](vscode-open.png)